15 Unique Ways to Get Cultural in Delhi

 Bhawans are usually closed between meal times.
 Typical hours (these can vary) are breakfast: 8-10:00 am, lunch: 12:30-3:00 pm and dinner: 7:30-10:00 pm.

-The best canteens are in Andhra Pradesh Bhawan, Gujurat Bhawan, Tamil Nadu House, Delhi Karnataka Sangha and Maharashtra Sadan.
+My favourite ones are Andhra Pradesh Bhawan, Gujurat Bhawan and New Sikkim House.
 They’re all centrally located.

 A female actor in blue sari and male actor sitting in a performance by Little Theatre Group in Delhi